trisdauvergne/milestone-project-03/TESTING.md

 1. Asked fellow students to look at the site and report any issues they encountered.
 Issues encountered include:
 - No confirmation before deleting a list or item, this will be implemented at a later date.
 - Intro copy on welcome page disappeared behind image on wide screen sizes.
 This has been rectified
+- It was noticed that it is quite difficult to add an image link from a mobile.
+For that reason the 'link to image' field in the form isn't required and the form will submit without it.
+This will be further explored at a later date.
 2. Friends have tested the site for readability and ease of use
 3. The website has been viewed on different browsers, no issues were found